 Will you consider a gift to support Zoo for All?

 Thanks to the generous support it receives, the Great Plains Zoo continues to offer exciting new exhibits, quality educational programs, and an unparalleled setting for recreation and discovery.
 There are several ways you can support the Great Plains Zoo.

 As a corporate and business member, your support helps support the Zoo while also showing a commitment to education, conservation, recreation and discovery, and quality of life in the community we call home.
-Your membership helps us engage 272,000 annual visitors, educate nearly 46,000 area children, care for more than 1,000 animals, and work as a key player in 43 Species Survival Plans.
+Your membership helps us engage more than 315,000 annual visitors, educate 40,000 area children, care for more than 1,000 animals, and work as a key player in 43 Species Survival Plans.
 For more information, please call 605.367.8313, ext.
 142, or email our Development Department

 Planned gifts to the Great Plains Zoo help ensure future generations have an opportunity to make connections to the natural world, and see animals they might otherwise only see in a text book.

 Planned giving opportunities at the Zoo include a donation of stocks/securities to the Zoo, or making a bequest to the Zoological Society of Sioux Falls in wills, trusts, retirement plans and insurance policies.

 The Great Plains Zoo would be happy to work with you and your advisor to help determine the most appropriate way for you to give while achieving your goals.